 Our approach is based on four levels, which we consider in the overall systemic context in order to achieve the optimum result.

-(1) Analysis of the area and building structure
+(1) Consideration of the area and building structure

 (4) Assessment of operational costs and future performance